gorenje/urban-photogrammetry.org/berlin/index.md

 # Berlin Virtual Tour

 Presenting a three dimensional virtual tour of Berlin!
-The tour is made up of interesting urban objects found within Berlin.
+The tour is made up of interesting urban objects in and around Berlin.
 There is neither rhyme nor reason to the tour, it is simply an active documentation of Berlins urban space.

 <link rel="stylesheet" href="/f/leaflet.css"/>